firebase/firebase-js-sdk/.changeset/old-lobsters-pull.md

 "@firebase/firestore": minor
 ---

-Release Firestore Bundles as a prototype patched feature.
+Release Firestore Bundles (pre-packaged Firestore data).
+For ESM usage, this can be enabled via additional import: 'firebase/firestore/bundle'.
+For CDN usage, it is enabled by default.